siddharthroy12/Gravity-Sandbox/README.md

 - ![play/pause button](./screenshots/play-pause-btn.png) To play and pause
 - ![pan/place button](./screenshots/pan-place-btn.png) To Pan/Place Mode
 - ![clear button](./screenshots/clear-btn.png) To clear the canvas
+- Click on the body while in pan mode to follow

 # Todo

-- Add follow the body feature
 - Add saving and loading feature
 - Add interesting simulations to load
 - Add merge bodies on collition option